pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ```
 ## A gradient boosted model with bernoulli loss function.
-## 100 iterations were performed.
+## 150 iterations were performed.
-## There were 69 predictors of which 8 had non-zero influence.
+## There were 69 predictors of which 13 had non-zero influence.
 ```

-That is: 69 input variables are representing the countries but in flag columns, and as it was reported some of them were not relevant to make the prediction.
+That is: 69 input variables are representing the countries, but the flag columns were reported as not being relevant to make the prediction.

 This opens a new chapter which is going to be covered in this book 😉: **Feature engineering** or **selecting best variables**.
-It is a high recommended practise to first select those variables which carries the most information, and then create the predictive model.
+It is a highly recommended practise to first select those variables which carry the most information, and then create the predictive model.

 **Conclusion: reducing the cardinality will reduce the quantity of variables in these models.**